Alicia-Cunningham/projects/README.md

 A personal project written in Arduino Code.
-This code implements an air quality and temperature monitoring system using an OLED display and sensors. integrates the Adafruit SSD1306 library, utilizes a DHT11 sensor, to read the humity and temperature of the surrouding environment as well as an Air Quality sensor(MQ135).
+This code implements an air quality and temperature monitoring system using an OLED display and sensors.
+Integrates the Adafruit SSD1306 library, utilizes a DHT11 sensor, to read the humity and temperature of the surrouding environment as well as an Air Quality sensor(MQ135).

 Outputs real-time data on temperature, humidity, and air quality levels, updates dynamically.